Pushplaybang/Meteor-schema-templates/readme.md

 ### CreatdAt date
-includes a timestamp for when the document was created.
+automatically includes a timestamp for when the document was created.

 ```js
 someSchema = new SimpleSchema([